ayodelesalimon/CalculatorFX/README.md

 # CalculatorFX
-A simple calculator created with JavaFX
+A simple calculator created with JavaFX.